Skip to Main Content

 The idea behind LaTeX is that the LaTeX environment does the work of a designer.
 The author needs to provide the text, and some additional information that describes the logical structure of the work.
 This information is given as LaTeX commands.
 The text that the author types, usually in a text editor, is different than the final output.
 The final output can be previewed on the screen after processing the file with LaTeX.
 This separation between the content and the formatting may be frustrating at the beginning, but once you get used to it, it allows you to focus exclusively on the content, while LaTeX takes care of the formatting.

 In Overleaf you can see your commands on the left side of the page, and the output on the right pane.
-Every time something is changed in the left pane, the blue Recompile button needs to be clicked, and the new document will appear on the right side.
+Every time something is changed in the left pane, the green Recompile button needs to be clicked, and the new document will appear on the right side.

 The structure of a LaTeX command is